gardenlinux/gardenlinux/docs/01_developers/github_pipelines.md

 |----------------------------------------------------------------------|-----------|-----------------------------------------------------------------------------|--------------------------------------------------------------------|
 | [nightly](../../.github/workflows/nightly.yml)                             | Daily    | Builds and platform tests the current version from the main branch using the current apt repo of the day.
 Uploads .0 release candidate of the day to S3. | Uploads .0 release candidate of the day to S3 `gardenlinux-github-releases` bucket. |
 | [cloud_test_cleanup](../../.github/workflows/cloud_test_cleanup.yml) | Daily    | Cleans up accumulated cloud resources spawned via Open Tofu in platform tests. | Removes cloud resources used to perform platform tests. |

+To trigger a nightly, for example when a change was merged to main to fix the nightly, use the [manual_release](../../.github/workflows/manual_release.yml) workflow, select "nightly" as the "Garden Linux release target" and use a full Garden Linux version, for example 2134.0.0 as "today" will not work with the S3 upload.